macimax/WIKI_STEPMANIA/ssc.md

 ## \#NOTEDATA

-This tag has no value (NOTEDATA:;) and represents the beginning of a notedata section in the file.
+This tag has no value (#NOTEDATA:;) and represents the beginning of a note data section in the file.

 ## \#CHARTNAME